alefiury/SE-R-2022-SER-Track/README.md

 # Introduction

-An implementations of the first place solution submitted for the SE&R 2022 Challenge - SER track.
+Code for the first place solution submitted for the SE&R 2022 Challenge - SER track.

 # Dependencies